-Note A (\$500,000) matures on October 31, 2022, but the term of the note was extended to September 30, 2023.
+Note A (\$500,000) was scheduled to mature on March 31, 2023, but the term of the note was extended to September 30, 2024.
 The Note will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
 The Note bears interest of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-Note B (\$600,000) was scheduled to mature on February 28, 2021, but the term of the note was extended to September 30, 2023.
+Note B (\$600,000) was scheduled to mature on February 28, 2023, but the term of the note was extended to September 30, 2024.
 The note will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.60, in the thirty-day period prior to maturity of the Note.
 The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-Note C (\$500,000) was scheuled to mature on January 24, 2022, but the term of the note was extended two years to January 24, 2024, The note will be convertible, at the option of the holder, into Common Shares in the capital of the Company at a price per common share of \$1.27, in the thirty-day period prior to the maturity of the Note.
+Note C (\$500,000) was scheduled to mature on January 24, 2024, but the term of the note was extended to September 30, 2024.
+The note will be convertible, at the option of the holder, into Common Shares in the capital of the Company at a price per common share of \$1.27, in the thirty-day period prior to the maturity of the Note.
 The Note bears interest at 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at then market prices for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-Note D (\$1,000,000) was scheduled to mature on November 22, 2022, but the term of the note was extended to September 30, 2023.
+Note D (\$1,000,000) was scheduled to mature on March 31, 2023, but the term of the note was extended to September 30, 2024.
 The Note will be convertible at the option of the holder, into common shares in the Company at a price per share of \$1.21, in the thirty-day period prior to maturity of the Note.
 The note bears simple interest at a rate of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at then market price for the Common Shares, subject to TSX Venture Exchange approval.